Frequently asked questions

 HOW MUCH FOR A PUPPY?

-The person who calls and after hearing a price surprisedly states: "I can buy a cheaper pup elsewhere”.
-I also address you; the person who doesn't care about papers because I want "just a pet”.
+The person who calls and after hearing a price states: "I can buy a cheaper pup elsewhere."
+I also address you, who doesn't care about papers because I want "just a pet."

-No dog is "just a pet”.
+No dog is "just a pet."

 I'm using capital letters to differentiate a breeder from a pet factory or mill.
-A reputable breeder does not breed dogs without papers, that does not protect the integrity of the breed.
-Registration (papers) are records of lineage that document bloodline and allow one to research any possible health issues present in the lineage.
-When you tell a Breeder you don't care about papers what you're really telling them is you couldn't care less about the health of the puppy you just want the cheapest thing you can find!
-When you select to buy a puppy from a reputable and quality breeder, this breeder is responsible for the health of every pup; both dogs owned and every pup they've sold for its lifetime.
-This breeder will skip holidays, miss sleeping, and most of their personal house space has been turned into space for their dogs.
-The truly passionate breeder who loves what they breed, puts their whole heart and soul into it.
-Not only in puppies that are sold, but also in each client who owns a piece of their heart and now is a member of their extended family.
+A reputable breeder does not breed dogs without papers, which does not protect the breed's integrity.
+Registration (forms) are records of a lineage that document bloodline and research any possible health issues present in the line.
+When you tell a Breeder you don't care about papers, what you're telling them is you couldn't care less about the puppy's health.
+You want the cheapest thing you can find!
+When you select to buy a puppy from a reputable and quality breeder, this Breeder is responsible for the health of every pup; both dogs owned and every pup they've sold for its lifetime.
+This Breeder will skip holidays, miss sleeping, and most of their personal house space has transformed into space for their dogs.
+The genuinely passionate Breeder who loves what they breed puts their whole heart and soul into it, not only in sold puppies but also in each client who owns a piece of their heart and now is a member of their extended family.
 Breeders worry about their babies after they leave and will take one back without question.

 Last but by no means least, a breeder CHOOSES the family lucky enough to have one of their puppies.
 Yes, you read that right.
-A true breeder chooses who they sell to because they are not making money off the sale.
-There is no compensation that can offset the investment a Breeder has made so they need to be confident its the right fit.
-Many times saying more no's then yes...A good Breeder will have different criteria for those wanting to carry on their bloodline; why?
+A trustworthy breeder chooses who they sell to because they are not making money off the sale.
+No compensation can offset Breeder's investment, so they need to be confident it's the right fit.
+Many times saying more no's than yes.
+A good Breeder will have different criteria for those wanting to carry on their bloodline; why?

-Because a dog is never "just a pet” it's the Breeder's legacy, a little boy's best friend, a little girls protector, an elderly persons therapy, a member of the family, someone's whole world!!!
+Because a dog is never "just a pet," it's the Breeder's legacy, a little boy's best friend, a little girl's protector, an elderly person's therapy, a member of the family, someone's whole world!!!